Military Frees Seven People Arrested as Suspected Kidnappers - THISDAYLIVE

 However, the seven people were later found to be innocent following investigations.

-Speaking while handing them over to the Kaduna State Commissioner for Internal Security and Home Affairs, Samuel Aruwan, at the Government House, Kaduna,one of the Sector Commanders of the Operation Thunder, Flt.
+Speaking while handing them over to the Kaduna State Commissioner for Internal Security and Home Affairs, Samuel Aruwan, at the Government House, Kaduna, one of the Sector Commanders of the Operation Thunder Strike, Flt.
 Lt.
 Kabir Ladan said investigations revealed that the suspects seems to be innocent.

 “They were arrested about five days ago.
 They were suspected to be kidnappers.
 However, in the process of our investigations, we discovered that, the gentlemen seemed to be innocent.